bonitasoft/bonita-continuous-delivery-doc/md/deploy_with_static_inventory.md

-# How to deploy Bonita on-premise
+# How to deploy Bonita on existing server running

 BCD can not only deploy your Bonita Stack in the cloud.
-You can also deploy your stack on-premises hosts.
+You can also deploy your stack on your existing hosts running.
 On this page, you will find detailed information about the usage of BCD with your existing hosts and finally, you will see an example, creating virtual machines with Vagrant and deploying your Bonita application with BCD.